Home

 Links

-Natural Gas Futures Market Facts
+Natural Gas Futures and Options Quick Facts

-Did you know that 900 of the next 1000 US power plants will use natural gas within the next few years?
-Domestically produced and readily available to end-users through the existing utility infrastructure, natural gas has also become increasingly popular as an alternative transportation fuel.
-Natural gas accounts for almost a quarter of United States energy consumption, and the NYMEX Division natural gas future contract is widely used as a national benchmark price.
-Roughly 50% of the heating needs for the United States are supplied by natural gas.
 The natural gas futures contract trades in units of 10,000 million British thermal units (mmBtu).
-The natural gas futures price is based on delivery at the Henry Hub in Louisiana, the nexus of 16 intra- and interstate natural gas pipeline systems that draw supplies from the region's prolific gas deposits.
-The pipelines serve markets throughout the U.S. East Coast, the Gulf Coast, the Midwest, and up to the Canadian border.
+The natural gas futures price is based on delivery at the Henry Hub in Louisiana.
+This concentration of pipelines serve markets throughout the U.S. East Coast, the Gulf Coast, the Midwest, and up to the Canadian border.
 Many savvy end users of natural gas use natural gas futures and natural gas options to hedge their price risks related to higher prices.
 Contact us for more information about natural gas hedging strategies using natural gas futures and natural gas future options.

 During the September 11 terrorist attacks the NYMEX was destroyed but within days the natural gas futures and natural gas options markets were trading again.
 This is a testament to the strength and viability of the energy future markets.
 The natural gas futures markets are a perfect example of the pure bastion of capitalism that the futures markets represent.

 There are many corporate uses for natural gas futures.
 The spread between the natural gas future contract and electricity future contract– the spark spread – is another natural gas hedging procedure used to manage natural gas futures price risk in the power markets and utility plants.
+Natural gas is much more clean burning that products created from crude oil such as heating oil and unleaded gas making its use much better for the environment.

 Contract Specifications